apeskinian/p5_treasures_untold/README.md

         To mitigate this I have implemented a management command that is run via [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).
 This is a free add-on that can run specific commands at set time intervals for your app.
 It is currently set to run every 10 minutes.

-        The command runs through every current session and looks for 'modified' in the session data.
+        The command iterates through every current session and looks for 'modified' in the session data.
 This will be a timestamp in string format created by custom middleware.
 The timestamp is the last time that the user interacted with the site as the middleware is activated on every request.

         The session is deemed as abandoned if the time delta is more than **30 minutes**.
 This can be altered in the command if required.